ivan-hc/AM/README.md

  ------------------------------------------------------------------------

-AM is an application manager for all the most recent GNU / Linux distributions and which can be adapted to all available architectures, as its scripts are entirely based on the programs present in each basic installation (wget, curl, grep, egrep, find, rm, mkdir, mv, ls, echo...).
+AM is an application manager for all the GNU / Linux distributions and which can be adapted to all available architectures, as its scripts are entirely based on the programs present in each basic installation (wget, curl, grep, egrep, find, rm, mkdir, mv, ls, echo...).
 The "am" command is very easy to use and can manage a better control of automatic updates for all the programs installed.
 Using it to install/remove standalone apps is as easy and ridiculous as typing a command at random, out of desperation!

 The main goal of this tool is to provide the same updated applications to multiple GNU/Linux distributions without having to change the package manager or the distro itself.
 This means that whatever distro you use, you will not miss your favorite programs or the need for a more updated version.